victorfernandesneto/myanimelist-randomizer/readme.md

 ### Future improvements

+- [x] I want to add filters to watching, watched, dropped, plan to watch so the user can have a more complete experience. (didn't)

+- [x] I'm planning on "upgrading" this project to a Spring Web service. (did it)

+- [x] I'll try to debug some exceptions while I study about them a little deeper.

+- [x] I'll probably create a feature to only randomize Plan To Watch/Read anime/manga but I'm focusing in dockerize and deploy it to AWS.

-I deployed the app in AWS but the only CORS Allowed is the localhost.
-If any front-end developers want to work with a cool interface, hmu.
+- [x] Deployed the app in AWS (the only CORS Allowed is the localhost).

-Going to post a video soon (in Portuguese, maybe I'll sub in English) explaining the architecture and motivation.
+- [ ] Post a video (in Portuguese, maybe I'll sub in English) explaining the architecture and motivation.

 ### Contact